ValentinIllich/WorkTracking/README.md

 This application is based upon the QT 5.12 toolkit or above in its LGPL version.
 Please refer to https://doc.qt.io/qt-5/licensing.html

+This project is still in use but works quite well.
+So actually no need for changes!

 --------------------------------------------

 ## Version History